fmichonneau/francoismichonneau.net/_posts/2017-06-05-field-to-database.md

 ### Rule #1: Keep the specimens you are collecting alive and in good shape.

 While in the field, underwater or on the intertidal, bring with you as many containers as possible.
-The ideal containers sink, this also applies to their lids.
+The ideal containers (and their lids) sink.
 Using glass jars with metal lids (e.g., jam jars) works best.
 If diving/snorkeling do not forget to fill them with water at the surface.
-If collecting on the intertidal, do not fill the jars with water to the top as they will go anoxic quickly, killing whatever they contain.
+If collecting on the intertidal, do not fill the jars with water to the top as the water will go anoxic quickly, killing whatever they contain.
 Be careful to not bang the collecting bag or to put hammers in your bag to avoid breaking the jars.
-Ziplock bags are useful, but they float (and they always end up with air bubbles trap in them).
+Ziplock bags are useful, but they float (and they always end up with air bubbles trapped in them).
 The ziplock bags with a slide-zipper are not good: the zipper will inevitably come off.

 Keep animals separated as much as possible in your jars.